-Plan Prediction Services is dedicated to improving planning around the world.
+Plan Prediction Services aims to improve planning around the world.

 Our app predicts the likely popularity of each plan which you are, or might conceivably be considering – according to different categories of people.
-It will make your policies more people-sensitive and, therefore, more likely to succeed .
+Such predictions make your policies more people-sensitive and, therefore, more likely to succeed .

 We have workshop facilitators available at various locations around the globe.
 Some have extensive experience across all sorts of forward planning, whereas others are at the beginning of their career.

 Dr Ray Wyatt

 Ray was a strategic planner in local and regional government, consulting, commerce, industry and market research before becoming an academic at the University of Melbourne, where he researched and taught analytical planning and GIS science.

 He has taught at universities in Australia, England, Wales, USA, Italy and Brazil, and he is a former Chairman of the International Board of Directors for the Computational Urban Planning & Urban Management (CUPUM) series of conferences.